Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: The MovieLens Interaction Generation Mechanism

 \subsection{The \dataset Dataset}

 As aforementioned, the MovieLens platform went through different versions.
 Hence, the interaction mechanism between users and the platform changes accordingly, which may affect the resultant data collected.
 To minimize the potential impact of different versions, we extract user interaction data from the last four years (2015-2018) in the MovieLens-25M dataset, then remove duplicates.
-Note that, MovieLens-25M was released in 2019 and is currently the most recent and largest dataset ever released by GroupLens.\footnote{\url{https://grouplens.org/datasets/movielens/}} The reason for selecting the interactions that happened in 2015-2018 is that the new UI design and new recommendation engine (\ie Version V4) were deployed on MovieLens in 2015.
+Note that, MovieLens-25M was released in 2019 and is currently the most recent and largest dataset ever released by GroupLens at the time of writing.\footnote{\url{https://grouplens.org/datasets/movielens/}} The reason for selecting the interactions that happened from 2015 to 2018 is that the new UI design and new recommendation engine (\ie Version V4) were deployed on MovieLens in November 2014.
 Since then, the MovieLens platform's version consistency is maintained.
 As a result, from the released MovieLens-25M dataset, we curate a subset for this study and we name it the \dataset dataset, for having user-item interactions that were recorded during the four years from 2015 to 2018.
-Th \dataset dataset contains about 4.2 million user-item interactions (see Table~\ref{tab:Dataset}).
+The \dataset dataset contains about 4.2 million user-item interactions (see Table~\ref{tab:Dataset}).

 In the curated \dataset dataset, we only retain ratings from the users whose entire rating history falls within the 4-year period.
 This is to guarantee a comprehensive view of every user in this newly curated dataset.
 In addition, we remove the less active users who have fewer than 35 interactions with MovieLens, from the collected data.
 By setting 35 interactions as a threshold, we have good information about users' behaviors in the $R_1$ stage (\ie 15 movie ratings) and also the subsequent stages (\ie at least another 20 movie ratings).
 Note that, in the original MovieLens-25M dataset, each user has at least 20 ratings.
-In our analysis, we consider the first 15 ratings to be different from the rest because these 15 ratings obtained in stage $R_1$ are from a smaller pool of candidate movies (\ie $M_1$ in Figure~\ref{fig:process}).
+In our analysis, we consider the first 15 ratings to be different from the rest, because the first 15 ratings obtained in stage $R_1$ are from a smaller pool of candidate movies (\ie $M_1$ in Figure~\ref{fig:process}).